-Now that its second expansion is out, Civilization V isn't just one of the best strategy games out there, it's also a lot more complex than it was when it first launched in 2010.
-To help out newcomers to the game, then, or just those who are upgrading with the expansions, I thought I'd put this guide together, letting you know some of the best tips to keep on top of jerks like Gandhi.
+Civilization V has grown over a few big expansions to become one of the very best games on the PC.
+I'd go so far as to say it's *gasp* the best Civilization game of them all.
+To help out newcomers, then, or just those who are upgrading with the expansions, I thought I'd put this guide together, letting you know some of the best tips to keep on top of jerks like Gandhi.

 This isn't a complete and thorough guide to the entire game; we don't have the space or time for that.
 Think of these as some golden rules, to help guide you in the right direction.
 Note also they'll be covering tips for the entire game, not just the latest expansion.

-While it can be tempting to start on a large map, you're better off starting on "small", or even "tiny".
+While it can be tempting to start your first games on a large map, you're better off starting on "small", or even "tiny".
 The advantage of these sizes is that they not only cut down on the amount of "grinding" you need to do in terms of expanding and building, but they can also be more interesting games, especially if you cram 6-8 civs into them.
+Ditto for difficulty.
+Start at the bottom and work your way up; there are enough changes to the fundamental Civ formula with this game that even veterans need to dial it down a bit while learning the ropes.

 The very first thing you're going to want to do is expand.
 The most precious thing on a Civilization map is real estate.
 The more cities you have the more gold and research you'll generate, the bigger your territory the more likely you'll be to own necessary strategic resources.
 So build settlers early (with the odd worker to build roads between your cities), and when adopting social policies, start with Tradition, which grants expansive bonuses.
 Don't stop expanding until you start losing money and/or creating unhappiness.